 When I look for clothes and gear for my treasure hunting (in all its forms) actions, I have a couple of basic criteria.
 First, it must be functional for what’s needed.
 I decide to blend in.
 Camouflage is great.
 I have a good deal of camouflage”stuff.”
 But, camo is not mandatory.
 Dark blue… OK.
 Dark orange (like a fall”burnt orange”) – OK.
 If I’m going to wear it, take it, or use it, I want it to NOT draw attention… to me or it.

 Among the easiest things to spot is a bright non-natural color against a naturally coloured backdrop.
 Fortunately, there is a large selection of excellent quality clothes and equipment that manufacturers make in earth-tones… many of which also come in vivid colors (if you choose to do so).
-Fleece for warmth, Gortex for rain evidence, 400 Denier nylon for durability.
+Fleece for warmth, Gortex for rain evidence, Instructions Ive Written For Other Wildlife Ops, 400 Denier nylon for durability.
 All of them come in”subdued” colors.
 There are other technologies for contemporary fabrics besides these three, many of which are great.
 But, whatever it is, I select’subdued.”

 Now for one piece of contrary advice.
 Always… and I mean always… carry something which is blaze orange, signal red, or “very bright.”
 Why?
 If you get hurt.
 If you get lost.
 If you are marking a location for aircraft or rescue parties, you need to have something that they can easily place.
 Keep it handy in the bottom of your rucksack, or carry a cut down version on your cargo pocket or a pouch in your canteen belt/knapsack.
 But, carry one.